mprinc/qpp/README.md

 # Features

-* Support for limiting a bandwith of executing a set of function
+* Support for limiting a bandwidth of executing a set of function
-	* by the number of cuncurrent running functions
+	* by the number of concurrent running functions
-	* by the number of functions running at particular time period
+	* (TODO) by the number of functions running at particular time period

 * Support for parallelism
 	* Semaphores
+		* single resource allocation
+		* multiple resources allocation

 # Plans to add (please create new issue to ask for it)
-* Time bandwith
+* Time bandwidth
 * Semaphore hashes

 # Usage